aiven/devportal/docs/products/kafka/howto/prevent-full-disks.rst

 #.
 Click **Remove** to confirm that you want to delete the topic.

 This deletes the entire topic and frees up the used disk space.
 It may take up to a few minutes before the log cleaner starts removing the data files from disk.
-After that, the ACL is update to allow write operations again.
+After that, the ACL is updated to allow write operations again.

 You can also use the CLI command :ref:`avn-cli-delete-topic` or make a call to `API endpoint <https://api.aiven.io/doc/#operation/ServiceKafkaTopicDelete>`_ from any native Apache Kafka client to delete topics.